I love Jersey City! What a great bunch of kids with awesome questions ... and I love anyone who loves Veronica :)

 When there was only sun and night and wrong and right.

-Now they whisper to the saplings in the forest and the roses in the garden,
+Together, they whisper to the saplings in the forest and the roses in the garden,

 About the simpler times of a simpler place